demondegreen/100-days-of-code/r1-log.md

 Just took the 10 question placement exam and got a perfect score.
 The result suggest that I could skip to Day 32, but I am choosing NOT do do that.

 Moreover, the additional *time exposure* working with a given concept works better for my overall mastery, and to be honest I won't turn down the ego boost of already knowing how to do some of the lessons, as it will give me some more time to look at side studies.  #100DaysOfPython doesn't have to mean Python only.
 Also I definitely want to run the project days when they discuss Python Turtle and Tkinter!

+Next session: repl.it is pretty awesome, they didn't have stuff like this even a few years ago.
+(Forgive me, my first experience with Jupyter notebooks was only about 2 months ago, many things blow me away.)

+Reviewed string printing and concatenation.